Counseling for People in Mixed-Orientation Marriages

 Blending these three modalities creates a holistic, neuroscience‑supported pathway from survival to integration and authentic living.

 • In addition to 34 years lived experience in a MOM, I am a Licensed Clinical Mental Health Counselor (CMHC) in Utah with a Master of Science in Counseling/Guidance (Clinical Track) from Brigham Young University.
-I am an EMDR Certified Therapist (Level 2), an Internal Family Systems‑informed practitioner, have advanced training in Brainspotting, and am a trauma‑informed therapist.
+I am an EMDR Certified Therapist (Level 2), an IFS‑informed practitioner, have advanced training in Brainspotting, and am a trauma‑informed therapist.
+More

 Ready to Heal?